 Our key production process includes fabric lamination, heat press moulding, raw material cutting, sewing and packaging.
-Our operation does not consume water in significant quantities and we considered the total water consumption was minimal during the year.
-No polluting process, such as dyeing and enzyme washing, is involved, and we do not have programs for enhancing water efficiencies and no issue in sourcing water.
+No polluting process, such as dyeing and enzyme washing, is involved.
+Material (including packaging) has a low priority level in the result of materiality assessment and the Group decided not to disclose this information.

-The major resource consumed during our manufacturing process is electricity, which accounts for nearly 93% of the Group's total carbon emissions.
-We have continued to seek alternative energy sources such as solar to reduce the reliance on purchasing electricity for our operation.
+The major resource consumed in our manufacturing process is electricity, which accounts for over 90% of the Group's total scope 1 and 2 emissions.
 Other resources such as water, LPG, diesel and petrol are used for non-production activities such as sanitation, backup power generation, canteen operations and company vehicles.
 To reduce the demand for air-conditioning, water cooling system is installed in our production floor combining large exhausted fans to help lower the temperature of the working environment by delivering cool breeze from the wet perforated curtains, and the water is pumped and circulated back within the system.